 The impact of taxes on labor supply and earnings is critical for assessing the equality-efficiency trade-off and optimal redistribution.
 The strength of these responses is typically measured by the elasticity of earnings with respect to taxes.
 Importantly, the welfare-relevant elasticity captures long-run responses, accounting for tax-induced changes in the full lifetime trajectory of earnings.
 Such responses are challenging to estimate and there is no consensus on plausible magnitudes.
-Even if much microeconometric evidence points to small elasticities, those skeptical of big government contend that the true long-run effect of taxes is large as they reduce the dynamism of labor markets (e.g., Prescott 2004).
+Even if much microeconometric evidence points to small elasticities, many economists contend that the true long-run effect of taxes is large due to dynamic effects (e.g., Prescott 2004).

 This debate relates to the stark difference between micro and macro elasticities of labor supply.
 Micro estimates - typically using tax reforms as quasi-experiments - tend to be small.
 Macro estimates on the other hand - typically based on structural estimations or calibrations - tend to be large.
 To illustrate the extent of disagreement between these two research strands, consider the Laffer rate on top earners.
 The top-income Laffer rate in the US is close to 80% if the elasticity is 0.2 (a typical micro estimate), but only 40% if the elasticity is 1 (a typical macro estimate).
-This range is too large for economists to provide useful guidance on policy design.
+This range is too large to provide useful policy guidance.

 Which approach is right and which is wrong?
 Our starting point is that both are right and both are wrong.
-Micro studies are based on research designs that allow for causal identification, but the approach only captures short-term effects and may miss important dynamic mechanisms.
+Micro studies are based on research designs that allow for causal identification, but the approach only captures short-run effects and may miss important dynamic mechanisms.
 Macro studies are model-dependent and may be associated with specification bias, but they allow for potentially relevant dynamic responses.
 The goal of this paper is to develop a quasi-experimental approach that is better able to capture welfare-relevant, long-run elasticities.

 We are particularly interested in the elasticity at the top of the income distribution, among salaried career workers.
 Such top earners represent a large fraction of income and tax revenue, making them critical to tax design.
-A key challenge to estimating their responsiveness to taxes is the potential importance of dynamic returns to effort.
-Consider an example close to home:
+A key challenge to estimating their responsiveness to taxes is the presence of dynamic returns to effort.
+Consider an example close to home: top academics.
+An academic career consists of doing research and building a publication record, which may eventu-